-The week of April 18, 2021 is National Volunteer Appreciation Week and Project Healing Waters Fly Fishing is the product of volunteers, like you, who have embraced our cause and ensured its success over the past 16 years.
+Project Healing Waters Fly Fishing is the product of volunteers, like you, who have embraced our cause and ensured its success over the past 16 years.
 We extend our deepest thanks and appreciation to all who volunteer their time, hard work, and talents to the 200+ PHWFF programs across the country.
 The work and dedication of volunteers has made PHWFF what it is today and it has positively impacted the lives of tens of thousands of disabled military service personnel and disabled veterans.
-We thank you, not just this week, but throughout the year.
+We thank you, not just today, but throughout the year.

 “I can’t even begin to explain how I feel about PHWFF volunteers and if I do I usually get choked up and my eyes get misty.
 Thank you, everybody, from the bottom of my heart for caring enough to volunteer and be involved.”Maine Veteran